ankur512512/eqworks/README.md

 ### Commons Steps:

-To start with first clone this repo in you linux server:
+To start with, first clone this repo in you linux server:

 ```
 $ git clone https://github.com/ankur512512/eqworks.git